functional-sc/ulisp-managed-state-event-loop/README.md

 # Installation - Common Lisp

-This works reasonably well with SBCL.
-Others not so much due to the lack of millisecond support.
+Works like a charm on SBCL.
+Others?
+Not so much due to the lack of millisecond support.

 1. [Install QuickLisp](https://lispcookbook.github.io/cl-cookbook/getting-started.html#install-quicklisp)